iretiola-007/moodmeals/README.md

-# iretiola-007-github.io
+# Mood Meals
-Mood Meals.
-An imaginary restaurant, deals with moods
+An imaginary restaurant's site, chill your moods.
+Tackle your feelings.

+Our slogan: Feel it.
+Feed it.